SimCMinMax/AutoSimC/README.md

     other=initial_chi=4\nactions+=/stance,choose=fierce_tiger

-For the gear part, simply copy the gear part of the SimulationCraft addon.
-If you want to test different gear, add the simulationcraft string of the gear separated with a pipe ( the caracter " | ")
-Example :

-    neck=,id=130234,enchant_id=5890,bonus_id=1762/689/600/670,gem_id=130220|,id=134529,enchant_id=5890,bonus_id=3413/1808/1507/3336,gem_id=130220

-To specify Tier/Legendary set and item names, use the following syntax:

-    neck=T21--chain_of_the_unmaker,id=152283,enchant_id=5890

-You can also use SimPermut to generate the string directly with the gear you have equipped and in your bag (See below).

-Talent permutation: Just replace the talent row your want to permutate (talents 1, 2 and 3) with a 0 in your talent= string
+For talent permutation, just replace the talent row your want to permutate (talents 1, 2 and 3) with a 0 in your talent= string.

 ## settings.py
 You can/have to finetune your settings in the settings.py file: